situmtech/situm-android-getting-started/README.md

 you can visit the official documentation in [Google maps info](https://developers.google.com/maps/documentation/android-api/intro).
 To obtain a Google api key please refer to
-[Google maps obtain api key](https://developers.google.com/maps/documentation/android-api/signup), then go back to your app module file build.gradle and replace 'gmaps_api_key' var with the value of the obtained key from Google.
+[Google maps obtain api key](https://developers.google.com/maps/documentation/android-api/signup), then go back to your app module file build.gradle and replace 'gmaps_api_key' with the value of the obtained key from Google.
 ```
 resValue 'string', 'google_maps_key', "YOUR_API_KEY"